ishatapekar/EducationMlmodel/README.md

 ## 📌 Overview

-This project predicts a student's **exam score** based on academic and lifestyle factors using Machine Learning techniques.
+This project predicts a student's **Exam Score** using Machine Learning techniques based on academic performance, lifestyle habits, and categorical factors.

 ---

 ## 🎯 Problem Statement

-To predict the **Exam Score** of students using features like:
+To predict the **Exam Score** of students using:

+### 🔹 Numerical Features

 * Study Hours per Day
 * Attendance Percentage